GregoryHue/UterEabs/README.md

 ```Docker
 docker compose build | docker compose up
 ```
-This will also run the Mongo database and MySQL database
+This will also run the Mongo database and MySQL database.
+You have to run this command for every change on the API.

 ## Front